astropy/specutils/docs/index.rst

 Types of Spectral Representations
 ---------------------------------

-The core principal of ``specutils`` is to work as a toolbox.
+The core principle of ``specutils`` is to work as a toolbox.
 That is, it aims to provide the pieces needed to build particular spectroscopic workflows without imposing a specific *required* set of algorithms or approaches to spectroscopic analysis.
 To that end, it aims to represent several different types of ways one might wish to represent sets of spectroscopic data in Python.
 These objects contains logic to handle multi-dimensional flux data, spectral axes in various forms (wavelenth, frequency, energy, velocity, etc.), convenient and unobtrusive wcs support, and uncertainty handling.
-This core containers also handle units, a framework for reading and writing from various file formats, arithmetic operation support, and a variety of analysis and manipulation tools that work on them.
+The core containers also handle units, a framework for reading and writing from various file formats, arithmetic operation support, and a variety of analysis and manipulation tools that work on them.

-The core data objects  are primarily distinguished by the different ways of storing the fluxand the spectral axis .
+The core data objects  are primarily distinguished by the different ways of storing the flux and the spectral axis .
 These cases are detailed below, along with their corresponding ``specutils`` representations:

 1. A 1D flux of length ``n``, and a matched spectral axis (which may be